Azure-Samples/open-liberty-on-aro/guides/howto-integrate-aad-oidc.md

 For reference, these changes have already been applied in `<path-to-repo>/3-integration/aad-oidc` of your local clone.

-Now we can deploy the sample Open Liberty application to the ARO 4 cluster, by executing the following commands.
+Now we can deploy the sample Liberty application to the ARO 4 cluster, by executing the following commands.

 ```bash
 # Change directory to "<path-to-repo>/3-integration/aad-oidc"